Is Qualified Immunity Unlawful?

-45 Pages Posted: 11 Jan 2017 Last revised: 28 Mar 2017
+44 Pages Posted: 11 Jan 2017 Last revised: 24 Sep 2017

-Date Written: March 21, 2017
+Date Written: September 23, 2017

-Members of the Supreme Court have offered three different justifications for imposing such an unwritten defense on the text of Section 1983.
-One is that it derives from a common law “good faith” defense; another is that it compensates for an earlier putative mistake in broadening the statute; the third is that it provides “fair warning” to government officials, akin to the rule of lenity.
+Members of the Supreme Court have offered three different justifications for imposing this unwritten defense on the text of Section 1983.
+First, that the doctrine of qualified immunity derives from a common-law “good-faith” defense.
+Second, that it compensates for an earlier putative mistake in broadening the statute.
+Third, that it provides “fair warning” to government officials, akin to the rule of lenity.

 Suggested Citation: Suggested Citation